 For those who reminiscence fondly over the bejeweled butterflies and dangling hearts charms that once adorned your old flip phones, the current beaded phone charm trend started by String Ting will make your nostalgic, kitsch-loving heart very happy.
 If you’ve yet to notice the unconventional techcessory’s (yes, that’s a word I just made up) resurgence, take a gander at Dua Lipa’s Instagram feed or Gigi Hadid’s recent street style looks — the beaded String Ting attachments fastened to their phones are hard to miss.
 However, unlike the decorative extensions from your youth that resembled crafts made at summer camp, String Ting’s phone charms have a more modern look and a renewed practical function.

-Founded by Rachel Steed-Middleton during the early days of the pandemic, the London-based brand started as a happy accident.
+Founded by Rachel Steed-Middleton in 2020, the London-based brand started as a happy accident.
 “I wanted to teach my daughter and step-children about giving back, so we set up a stand in our development and sold custom beaded bracelets to our neighbors and friends for charity,” Steed-Middleton tells TZR.
 With beads on the brain, Steed-Middleton began to reflect.
 “I was thinking, ‘Wouldn’t it be so fabulous that when the world opens up and you want to go out, you’ve got this accouterment to your phone that really becomes part of your outfit?
 And you can change your straps like you change your bag or your mood?’”

 String Ting’s candy-colored strands have a nostalgic spirit that harkens back to the early aughts, but Steed-Middleton emphasizes that the accessory brand has evolved purely beyond just an ornamental aspect.
 “Phones back then did not have the function and utility that they do today.
 We had little charms off our Nokias and holsters for our pagers, but [String Ting’s phone straps] are actually a different way to carry your phone,” says Steed-Middleton.
 Her beaded straps — options include strands of blue evil eyes, heishi-style slivers, and chunky hearts that come in either wristlets or a crossbody style — give your phone a handle that transforms your device into a fabulous, purse-like accessory.
 “I get so many messages from my clients saying, ‘How was I carrying my phone before?!’
 They are weirdly necessary.”